astrorafael/twisted-mqtt/README.md

 There is a separate `MQTTProtocol` in each module implementing a different profile (subscriber, publiser, publisher/subscriber).
 The `MQTTBaseProtocol` and the various `MQTTProtocol` classes implement a State Pattern to avoid the "if spaghetti code" in the connection states.
 A basic state machine is built into the `MQTTBaseProtocol` and the `ConnectedState` is patched according to the profile.

-Former implementation used two separate subclases, publisher and subscriber, with separate logic.
+Previous 0.1.x implementations used two separate (subclases, publisher) and  with separate logic for both roles.
 The publisher/subscriber was a mixin class implemented by delegation that managed the connection state and forwarded all client requests and network events to the proper delegate.

 However, this approach had some quirks and issues with sharing state.
 It has been re-written to a single publisher/subscriber class that manages everything.

-To maintain the former API, separate subclasses has been derived to implement a pure subscriber or publisher.
-The subclassing simply patches the state machine in order to only accept the proper methods for the given role (publisher or subscriber).
+To maintain the former API, separate subclasses has been derived to implement a pure subscriber or publisher roles.
+The subclassing simply patches the state machine in order to honor only the methods for a given role.

 Limitations
 -----------